 In the new age of remote work, millions of workers across the globe rely on Zoom for video meetings.
 So, it’s only natural that the provider has an online whiteboard integrated into its video conferencing technology that you can use to keep a remote team engaged.
 For this job, it’s a lot better than Google Jamboard, FigJam, and ClickUp.

-A Zoom whiteboard template being used for a website design review activity.
-Image: Tech.co
+A Zoom whiteboard template is being used for a website design review activity.
+Source: Tech.co

-You’ll need to create a Zoom account to use it – but for those of you who already have a Zoom Basic subscription, you can start using Zoom’s Whiteboard free of charge.
-The whiteboard included in the free Zoom Basic plan is limited to 3 boards, however.
+You’ll need to create a Zoom account to use its whiteboard – but for those of you who already have a Zoom Basic subscription, you can start using Zoom’s Whiteboard free of charge.
+The whiteboard is included in the free Zoom Basic plan is limited to 3 boards, however.

 Explain Everything is the must-have Jamboard app for teachers, with loads of options for different classroom activities and sessions.